Modern Family season 2: Ratings

 Like the previous season, Modern Family aired Wednesday at 9:00pm and is coupled with Cougar Town.
 Aided by winning the Primetime Emmy Award for Outstanding Comedy Series the show's second season became the highest rated show on Wednesday on premiere week and also rose 34% from the previous season among adults between the ages of 18 and 49.
 "The Old Wagon", the season premiere, finished 5th in the rating with a 5.1 rating among adults between the ages of 18 and 49.
 "Halloween", which was broadcast on October 27, was the highest rated episode of the season, finishing second with a 5.1 among adults between the ages of 18 and 49.
 "Bixby's Back" later tied with "Halloween" and "The Old Wagon" and finished fourth in the weekly ratings.
 The lowest rated episode of the season was "Mother Tucker", which was viewed by an estimated 10.53 million households with a 3.7 rating/12% share among 18- to 49-year-olds, which much like "Fizbo", might have received a drop due to airing on Thanksgiving Eve.
 The success of the series has led to the series being used as a "launch pad" to three ABC series, Cougar Town (which premiered the same season as MF), Mr. Sunshine and Happy Endings, with Mr. Sunshine being the only one not to be renewed.
 The second season ranked 24th among overall viewers and fifth among viewers between the ages of 18 and 49.
 The season averaged 11.76 million viewers in the seasonal 18–49 demographic ratings with an average of 4.8 rating/12% share in the demographic meaning that the season was watched by an average of 4.8% of households and 12% average of all televisions were tuned to the season when it was broadcast.
 Added with Digital video recorder viewers, the season received a 6.2 rating in the 18-49 demographic, adding a 1.7 rating to the original viewership beating its closest competition, Glee, by six-tenths of a point.

 Home video release

-The second season of Modern Family was released on DVD in a three-disc set on September 20, 2011.
-The box-set contains all 24 episodes and include Deleted Family Interviews, Deleted and Extended Scenes, the "Strangers on a Treadmill" Table Read, Mitch's Flash Mob, the "Imagine Me Naked" Music Video and a Blooper Reel, Modern Family Holidays, "Waiting for Oprah", Chatting with Steven Levitan, and At Home with Modern Family.
+The second season of Modern Family was released on DVD and Blu-ray in a three-disc set on September 20, 2011.
+The box-set contains all 24 episodes and include Deleted Family Interviews, Deleted and Extended Scenes, an episode's table read, a music video, a Blooper Reel and more.